maptiler/tileserver-php/README.md

 a standard Apache+PHP web hosting.

-It is a free and open-source project implementing OGC WMTS standard for pre-rendered map tiles made with MapTiler Cluster, MapTiler, GDAL2Tiles, or available as MBTiles files.
+It is a free and open-source project implementing OGC WMTS standard for pre-rendered map tiles made with [MapTiler](http://www.maptiler.com/), GDAL2Tiles, or available as MBTiles files.

 It is the easiest and cheapest way how to serve zoomable maps in a